gokulseetharaman/Virtual-Drawing-board-Opencv-Pytorch/README.md

-Here's a well-structured `README.md` for your **Virtual Board with OpenCV and PyTorch** project:

----

 # 🎨 Virtual Board with OpenCV and PyTorch

 > **A real-time hand gesture-based virtual drawing board powered by CNN (EfficientNet-B0) using PyTorch, MediaPipe, and OpenCV.**

-I'm thrilled to present my latest milestone in my deep learning journey!
-I've crafted a **Convolutional Neural Network (CNN)** using the **EfficientNet-B0 model** to recognize hand-drawn letters (A-Z) on a **virtual board**, leveraging **OpenCV** and **MediaPipe** for real-time hand tracking and **PyTorch** for model training and inference.
+I’m thrilled to present my latest milestone in my deep learning journey!
+I’ve crafted a Convolutional Neural Network (CNN) using the EfficientNet-B0 model to recognize hand-drawn letters (A-Z) on a virtual board, leveraging OpenCV and MediaPipe for real-time hand tracking and PyTorch for model training and inference.
+Trained for 25 epochs on the handwriting dataset, this model powers an interactive virtual board for letter and word prediction, achieving a hypothetical validation accuracy of 99%.
+Blending computer vision and deep learning, this project offers exciting applications in education, communication, and interactive interfaces.

-This interactive system allows users to draw letters or words on a virtual canvas via webcam gestures and predicts them in real time with voice feedback for an engaging, hands-free experience.
+The system lets users draw letters or words on a virtual canvas via hand gestures, predicting them in real time with voice feedback for an engaging, hands-free experience.

 ---